 The tests will cover the assigned readings and the material that has been covered in class up to the date of the exam.
-The final exam will be cumulative as will be the makeup exam.
+The final exam will be cumulative.
 (Cumulative means it will cover everything in the class.)
 I am planning for the second midterm to contain only the new material we have covered since the first midterm, but there might also be some slight cumulative aspects to it, too.
 All the tests can ask questions about the entire book but most of the questions will be from the lectures.
 On each exam, however, there will be at least a couple of questions from the book that I have not talked about in class, which gives you a reason to buy and to read the textbook!
 I sometimes, but not always, include one or two questions from the Study Guide to reward those who are taking this class seriously by thoroughly studying the material.

 The class has two midterm exams and one final exam.
 Some of the sections in the class will take exams using ProctorU.
-These sections are 0356 (for students enrolled in the UF Online and PACE programs) and 1F41 (UF residential students who are away from Gainesville on an Internship or Study Abroad).
+This sections is 72DC (for students enrolled in the UF Online program) and 716H (UF residential students who are away from Gainesville on an Internship or Study Abroad).
 ONLY THESE STUDENTS WILL BE ABLE TO TAKE THE TEST USING PROCTORU.
 All other students will take the exams on campus in the evening.
-If you are NOT in a section that can take the tests using ProctorU and you miss your test because you are trying to take the test on ProctorU, you will receive a zero for that test.
-PLEASE do NOT make that error!!